Fujifilm X-A5 vs Panasonic ZS100

 It is notable that the X-A5 has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The ZS100 was replaced by the Panasonic ZS200, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Panasonic ZS100 Manual.
+Further information on the features and operation of the X-A5 and ZS100 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.